Visa for Adopted Child to UK, can apply on the following basis:

 The Home Office is not opposed to genuine adoptions, but adoption must not be used as a mechanism for the acquisition of permanent residence and British citizenship by a person close to the age of 18 who would not otherwise qualify for these benefits.

-Adopted children of EEA nationals will be considered as direct family members in the same way as biological children, where the adoption is recognised as a valid legal adoption by the UK.
+Adopted children of EEA nationals will be considered as direct family members in the same way as biological children.
+Where the adoption is recognized as a valid legal adoption by the UK.
 You must be satisfied that a certificate provided in this context is for an adoption and not for a non-adoptive legal guardianship order.
-This does not alter the requirement for an adoptive parent to be present and settled in the UK before they can bring a child into the UK for the purpose of adoption.
+This does not alter the requirement for an adoptive parent to be present and settled in the UK.
+Before they can bring a child into the UK for the purpose of adoption.

-Thus an EEA national who wishes to bring a non-EEA national to the UK under the Immigration Rules for the purpose of adoption will need to be able to produce evidence of settled status or, residing in the UK while exercising Treaty rights and that they are a qualified person under the Immigration (European Economic Area) Regulations 2016 who can be regarded as qualifying for permanent residence status.
+Thus an EEA national who wishes to bring a non-EEA national to the UK under the Immigration Rules.
+The purpose of adopted child to UK will need to be able to produce evidence of settled status or, residing in the UK.
+While exercising Treaty rights and that they are a qualified person under the Immigration (European Economic Area) Regulations 2016.
+Who can be regarded as qualifying for permanent residence status.
 (Without this the child would not be able to live permanently in the UK).

 There may be instances where an EEA national finds permanent residence or entitlement to permanent residence status difficult to establish definitively (for instance, because although based in the UK they have had periods of residence outside the UK).